CSU becoming the first facility management company in the Netherlands to offer visual employment contracts - co-created with Visual Contracts

 In 2019 Visual Contracts was asked to take part in a project called The Shiny Future.
 The project was set up by APG Groeifabriek (an innovation lab by Dutch pension provider APG) and Outside Inc. The main purpose was bringing together people and resources in order to create a product that would have a positive effect on the lives of cleaners.
 Our role was to look at making employment contracts more understandable.
 To reduce the level of unclarity about their employment contract, by making cleaners more aware of their rights, and also overcoming the obstacle of low level literacy amongst cleaning staff.
 We needed to find a way to visually transform all (legal) information, and make it understandable to all parties involved.
 This is how and where we met CSU.

 CSU is a Dutch facility management company, with over 15,000 employees.
 Representing 130 different nationalities, and a multitude of cultures and languages.
 It is a family business promoting sustainable employability.
 Focusing on safety, health, well-being and personal development.
 Corporate Social Responsibility is key at CSU.
 With social innovation at the top of their agenda: looking at new solutions to improve the welfare and wellbeing of their employees.
-CSU are keen to build sustainable working relationships with all its employees.
+CSU are keen to build and maintain sustainable working relationships with all its employees.
 With a diverse workforce, it is essential that the CSU employment contract is accessible to all.
 Therefore, CSU approached Visual Contracts to co-create a visual employment contract.

 Being a business that promotes sustainable employability, focusing on safety, health, well-being and personal development, it felt natural to introduce legal design thinking to CSU.
 Co-creating by working together across disciplines - from HR to legal, marketing to IT - and combining the expertise of lawyers, HR and designers.
 To better understand the context and needs of people interacting with the law - in this case their employment contract - and to create improvements and innovations based on this knowledge.
 A user-centric approach, developing user-centric solutions, including user-centered visual design.